 Certificate of Sponsorship (COS)

-There are 2 types of CoS:
+There are 2 types of CoS; Unrestricted and Restricted.

-Unrestricted (CoS) can only be assigned to the migrant/employee already inside the UK.
+An Unrestricted Certificate can only be assigned to the migrant/employee already inside the UK.
 They will be required to take a Resident Labour Market Test (RLMT) if the migrant is already in the UK on a Tier 2 Visa, and they will need to issued with a Certificate of Sponsorship under the change of circumstances category, which is unrestricted COS.

 Validity of Certificate of Sponsorship